Table of Contents

 Can I sue the rideshare driver personally if their insurance is not enough?

 Yes.
-Under Colorado law, you can pursue a personal injury lawsuit against the at-fault driver individually, in addition to filing insurance claims.
-However, collecting a judgment beyond insurance limits depends on the driver's personal assets, which are often limited.
-The three-year statute of limitations under C.R.S.
-13-80-101 applies to both insurance claims and lawsuits.
+You can bring a personal injury lawsuit against the at-fault driver individually in addition to the insurance claims.
+Collecting beyond the policy limits, though, depends on the driver's personal assets, which are often modest.
+The deadline to file is set by Colorado's statute of limitations.

 What if the rideshare driver and another driver are both at fault?

-Colorado's comparative negligence system under C.R.S.
-13-21-111 allows fault to be allocated among multiple parties.
-You can pursue claims against both the rideshare driver's applicable insurance policy and the other driver's personal auto policy.
-Your recovery from each party is proportional to their share of fault, and you can recover as long as your own fault does not exceed 50 percent.
+Colorado lets fault be allocated among multiple parties.
+You can pursue both the rideshare driver's applicable policy and the other driver's auto policy, with your recovery from each proportional to that party's share of fault—so long as your own fault stays under 50 percent.

-How do I prove what app status the rideshare driver was in when the crash happened?
+How do I prove what app phase the rideshare driver was in?

-Critical evidence includes Uber or Lyft app data and GPS logs showing the driver's status, the police report documenting rideshare activity, the driver's cell phone records, and passenger testimony if someone was in the vehicle.
-An attorney should send a litigation hold letter to the rideshare company immediately to prevent deletion of this data.
+The key evidence is Uber or Lyft app data and GPS logs showing the driver's status, the police report noting rideshare activity, the driver's cell records, and passenger testimony if someone was riding.
+An attorney should send a litigation-hold letter to the company right away so that data isn't deleted.

-Disclaimer: This blog post is for informational purposes only and does not constitute legal advice.
-Rideshare accident liability involves complex insurance and regulatory issues specific to each case.
-Consult with a qualified attorney for guidance on your particular circumstances.
+Disclaimer: This article is for informational purposes only and is not legal advice.
+Rideshare accident liability turns on insurance and regulatory issues specific to each case.
+Consult a qualified attorney about your circumstances.

-When a rideshare driver causes an accident in Colorado, the path to fair compensation runs through a maze of overlapping insurance policies, app status disputes, and comparative negligence defenses.
-Conduit Law has the expertise to identify the correct insurance tier, preserve critical app data, and fight for the full value of your claim against Uber, Lyft, and their insurance carriers.
-Contact our Denver rideshare accident lawyers for a free consultation to evaluate your case and protect your rights.
+When a rideshare driver causes a crash in Colorado, fair compensation runs through a maze of overlapping policies, app-phase disputes, and comparative-negligence defenses.
+Conduit Law identifies the correct coverage phase, preserves the app data, and fights for the full value of your claim against Uber, Lyft, and their carriers—with $50M+ recovered for clients.
+Contact our Denver rideshare accident lawyers or call (720) 432-7032 for a free consultation.

 Written by